11 senators were totally absent from Jan. 6 commission vote

 A spokesperson for Sinema did not respond to Fox News' request for comment and she did not offer an explanation for Sinema's absence to the senator's home state paper either, the Arizona Republic.

-The final tally Friday was 54 senators voting to move forward to consider the Jan.
-6 commission bill and 35 senators opposed.
+The final tally Friday was 54 senators supporting moving forward with the Jan.
+6 commission bill and 35 senators opposed to the procedural vote.
 But the legislation needed 60 votes to overcome the GOP filibuster and fell short of that threshold.
 Friday marked the first successful GOP filibuster during the Biden presidency.

 Six Republicans joined with all the Democrats present to move forward with debating the bill: Sens.
 Susan Collins of Maine, Lisa Murkowski of Alaska, Mitt Romney of Utah, Bill Cassidy of Louisiana, Ben Sasse of Nebraska and Rob Portman of Ohio.